 Tips to avoid drunk driving

-The most effective techniques to avoid driving while drunk involve planning ahead:
+The most effective techniques to avoid driving while drunk involves planning ahead:

 - Leave your vehicle at home.